saurav0701/Logical-calculator-matlab/README.md

 - Equality (==): Compares two numbers for equality and displays the result in binary.
 ## How to Run the App
-### Clone the Repository:
+- Clone the Repository.
-### Open MATLAB:
+- Open MATLAB.

-### Launch MATLAB on your system.
+- Launch MATLAB on your system.
-### Run the App:
+- Run the App:

-### Open the calcsaurav.m file in MATLAB.
+- Open the calcsaurav.m file in MATLAB.
-### Click the "Run" button or type calcsaurav in the command window.
+- Click the "Run" button or type calcsaurav in the command window.
 ## Using the App:

-- Inputs: Enter the first and second numbers in the respective text areas.
+- <b>Inputs:</b> Enter the first and second numbers in the respective text areas.
-- Select Operation: Click on the button corresponding to the desired operation.
+- <b>Select Operation:</b> Click on the button corresponding to the desired operation.
-- View Result: The result will be displayed in the output panel.
+- <b>View Result:</b> The result will be displayed in the output panel.
 ## Requirements
 ### MATLAB (version R2019b or later)
 ## Contributing